apache/paimon/docs/content/docs/how-to/writing-tables.md

 Currently, Table Store supports two ways to purge partitions.

-1. Like purging tables, you can use `INSERT OVERWRITE` to purge data of partitions by inserting empty value to them:
+1. Like purging tables, you can use `INSERT OVERWRITE` to purge data of partitions by inserting empty value to them.

-2. Flink SQL currently does not support statements related to drop partitions, so we have to submit the drop-partition job through `flink run`.
+2. Method #1 dose not support to drop multiple partitions.
+In case that you need to drop multiple partitions, you can submit the drop-partition job through `flink run`.

 {{< tabs "purge-partitions-syntax" >}}